-It was a week before the announcement of the new Apple products in September 2015 and I had placed a bid on the iPad Mini 2 on eBay.
-I was prepared to go to around £200…
+It was a week before the announcement of the new Apple products in September 2015.
+I had placed a bid on the iPad Mini 2 on eBay and I was prepared to go to £200.

 I am now flying the DJI Inspire 1 as part of my work and my Samsung Galaxy S4 (smartphone) and Galaxy Note 10.1 (2014 edition) tablet kept playing up during flights.
-They would lose signal and the app would crash completely at the most inappropriate moment meaning I had to fly home “blind”.
+They would lose signal and the app would crash completely at the most inappropriate moment.
+This meant I had to fly home "blind".

-So when the announcements came from Apple, I was pleased that someone had outbid me on the Mini 2 which finally sold for around £220.
+So then the announcements came from Apple.
+I was pleased that someone had outbid me on the Mini 2 which finally sold for around £220.

 They also, all be it very gingerly, announced the iPad Mini 4.
-It was a very subtle announcement as they didn’t want to detract from the new iPad Pro or iPhone 6s series but still, it was a significant upgrade to many people.
+It was a very subtle announcement as they didn't want to detract from the new iPad Pro or iPhone 6s series.
+However, it was a significant upgrade to many people.

 iPad Mini 4 - Design

 The iPad Mini 4 is now 18% thinner (now 6.1mm) and weighs 299 grams.
 I must admit it feels good in the hand and I can just about manage to hold it side-to-side in one hand.
 Whereas the Samsung Galaxy Note 10.1 is way too big for that.

 The iPad Mini 4 also feels solid and durable…built to last.

 It also has a new and better display that has eliminated the gaps between 3 separate layers in the past.
 They are now built into one, strong display with less reflecting, more lifelike colours, greater contrast and sharper images.